ELECTRIC GOLF CART ACCESS FOR FAIRFIELD BEACH AREA DURING THE SUMMER

 - Increases mobility for the elderly and others who have difficulty getting around.

-- Creates revenue for the town since golf carts will need to be registered with associated fees
+- Creates revenue (or at a minimum is cost neutral) for the town since golf carts will need to be registered with associated fees.

 - Supports beach events such as 1/2 marathons and 5Ks who will use golf carts, instead of cars to better run their events.